KhronosGroup/SYCL_Reference/README.rst

   python doc.py latexpdf

-To see the document, open evince build/latex/syclreference.pdf
+To see the document, open build/latex/syclreference.pdf

 Using SYCL spec headers
 =======================